What is Cloud Security?

-Learn more about cloud-based tokenization for payments and privacy by reading our Controls and Solutions ebook today.
+Learn more about cloud-based tokenization for payments and privacy by reading our "How to Choose a Tokenization Solution" ebook today.

 Cloud Security Solutions for Privacy

-Tokenization can secure and desensitize nearly any data element, including personal data, personally identifiable information (PII), nonpublic personal information (NPI), electronic health records (EHR), electronic protected health information (ePHI), and more.
+Tokenization can secure and desensitize nearly any data element, including personal data, personally identifiable information, nonpublic personal information (NPI), electronic health records (EHR), electronic protected health information (ePHI), and more.
 This allows organizations to protect the identities and data of their customers.

 Tokenization not only secures sensitive data, but it also desensitizes it.
 It accomplishes this via its ability to deidentify, or pseudonymize, data.
 Because tokenization desensitizes data—obfuscating it from its original form—it is synonymous with these terms, making it especially useful from a privacy perspective.
 In fact, the GDPR specifically mentions pseudonymization as an appropriate method for deidentifying data in compliance with its requirements, going so far as to mention incentives for organizations to apply it in Recital 29 and using it as an example of an appropriate technical measure for protecting personal data in Articles 25 and 32.